2 Weeks Pregnant – What To Expect

-Ok, so you’re still technically not pregnant yet!
+Ok, when you’re 2 weeks pregnant you’re technically not pregnant yet!

-But as we know, pregnancy gestation is worked out by counting from the first day of your last menstrual period and adding 280 days (40 weeks).
+The length of pregnancy is worked out by adding 280 days to the first day of your last menstrual period.

 2 Weeks Pregnant – Your Body